Tex Mex Seasoning

 Use this Tex Mex Seasoning in our Tex Mex Burgers with Guacamole!
 And just to keep our spice cabinets interesting and our dinners easy, I’ve got an entire series of DIY seasoning and ways to use them coming your way over the next few weeks.
 Look for Italian Seasoning, Moroccan Seasoning, Jerk Seasoning (spicy or not!), Ranch Seasoning, and many ideas of how to use them on other blog posts.

-- Combine all ingredients in a bowl.
+- Combine all ingredients.
 Store in an airtight container for up to 6 months.